Generic selectors

 Hole in the Head (HITH)

 Like many eartheaters, pearl cichlids are susceptible to hole in the head disease, which presents as pitting and erosion around the head and lateral line.
-This is typically linked to poor water quality, high nitrate levels, and nutritional deficiency (particularly a lack of vitamin C and trace minerals).
+This is linked to poor water quality, high nitrate levels, and nutritional deficiency (particularly a lack of vitamin C and trace minerals).
 Prevention is straightforward: keep the water clean, feed a varied diet, and avoid overreliance on a single food source.

 Ich (White Spot Disease)

 Ich can strike any freshwater fish, and pearl cichlids are no exception.
-The characteristic white spots typically appear after stress events like temperature fluctuations, new tank introductions, or shipping.
+The characteristic white spots appear after stress events like temperature fluctuations, new tank introductions, or shipping.
 Treatment involves gradually raising the temperature to 82-84°F (28-29°C) and using a quality ich medication.
-Pearl cichlids generally tolerate standard ich treatments well due to their overall hardiness.
+Pearl cichlids tolerate standard ich treatments well due to their overall hardiness.

 Bacterial Infections

-Fin rot, body sores, and cloudy eyes can result from bacterial infections, usually triggered by stress or injuries from tank mate aggression.
+Fin rot, body sores, and cloudy eyes can result from bacterial infections, triggered by stress or injuries from tank mate aggression.
 Good water quality is the best prevention.
 If infections develop, broad-spectrum antibiotics like kanamycin or erythromycin are effective treatments.
 Isolate affected fish in a hospital tank when possible.

 Internal Parasites